English (United States)

 Specific guidelines for dosage adjustments in renal impairment are not available; it appears that no dosage adjustments are needed.

 Methylprednisolone and its derivatives, methylprednisolone sodium succinate and methylprednisolone acetate, are synthetic glucocorticoids used orally or parenterally as antiinflammatory or immunosuppressive agents.
 Methylprednisolone is used in many conditions in adult and pediatric patients, including many allergic, dermatologic, and inflammatory states when systemic treatment is medically necessary.
 The drug is commonly used parenterally when a patient cannot take oral prednisone.
 Methylprednisolone has very little mineralocorticoid activity and is therefore not used to manage adrenal insufficiency unless a more potent mineralocorticoid is administered concomitantly.
 Systemic corticosteroids may be added to other long-term maintenance medications in the management of uncontrolled severe persistent asthma.
 Once stabilization of asthma is achieved, regular attempts should be made to reduce or eliminate the use of systemic corticosteroids due to the side effects associated with chronic administration.
-Short courses of treatment may be used in moderate to severe exacerbations of asthma or COPD.
-If long-term therapy is required, the lowest possible effective dose should be used.
+Short courses of systemic corticosteroid treatment may be used in moderate to severe exacerbations of asthma or COPD.
+If long-term therapy with methylprednisolone is required for any indication, the lowest possible effective dose should be used.

 Updates for coronavirus disease 2019 (COVID-19):